-2.3 Written Assignment 1 (15% overall grade; submitted via Quercus): Critique Paper.
+2.3 Written Assignment 1 (15% overall grade; submitted via Quercus): Critique Paper

 The goal of this assignment is to develop your understanding of fMRI methodology.
-You will be required to read an assigned experimental article (see course website) and write a ~800 word critique paper in response.
-In this paper, you must summarize the aim, main methods, results and conclusions of the article, and on the basis of your current knowledge of fMRI, critically evaluate the methods that were used, and whether the authors' conclusions are justified.
+You will be required to read an assigned experimental article (see course website) and write a ~800-word (no more than 1000 words) critique paper in response.
+In this paper, you must summarize the aim, main methods, results, and conclusions of the article, and on the basis of your current knowledge of fMRI, critically evaluate the methods that were used, and whether the authors' conclusions are justified.

-2.4 Group Presentation (15% total).
+2.4 Group Presentation (15% total)